What might have been

-One had to be deeply impressed by the farewell to Senator Ted Kennedy– Impressed, as well, by his life and accomplishments.
+One had to be deeply impressed by the farewell to Senator Ted Kennedy – impressed, as well, by his life and accomplishments.

-In his personal life, his role as head of the extensive Kennedy clan the long years following the assassination of his two brothers could have been burdensome but, rather, seemed to be a vocation, caring and inclusive to several generations of extended family especially in times of adversity.
+In his personal life, his role as head of the extensive Kennedy clan the long years following the assassination of his two brothers could have been burdensome, but, rather, seemed to be a vocation, caring and inclusive to several generations of extended family, especially in times of adversity.
 Likewise, the respect and affection he won from members of his staff and Senate colleagues across the full ideological spectrum.
 To political foe and friend alike, he was said to be thoughtful and generous with a sensitivity and compassion that seemed to know no bounds.

 Then there’s the elephant right smack center in the room.
-Never mentioned in the eulogies during his funeral Mass (nor, probably should it have been brought up) and rarely alluded to in the millions of words of press commentary, Senator Kennedy’s decades-long support for abortion rights cannot be overlooked by the nation he served as we look back on his life as a public servant.
+Never mentioned in the eulogies during his funeral Mass (nor, probably should it have been brought up) and rarely alluded to in the millions of words of press commentary, Sen. Kennedy’s decades-long support for abortion rights cannot be overlooked by the nation he served as we look back on his life as a public servant.
 Early in his career strongly and staunchly pro-life and anti-abortion, a mid-career reversal turned him into a pro-abortion poster boy, leading the ranks of so many Catholics in high-elective office in promoting a Planned Parenthood agenda, full chapter and verse.

 This is not interpretation or attack, but fact.
 Sad fact, indeed, for so many, including the countless lives impacted by the consequences of his political decisions on the issue of abortion.